Poetry was never my thing at school, but one Thomas Hardy poem has stuck with me for over 40 Years.

 What this has led to is an incredible, untapped source of sales leads and prospects that is simply not on the radar of the average sales professional.

 The top section of the iceberg.
 Which in the B2B space represents about 20% of your market, consists of those prospects you market to with digital marketing.
 It’s a world of email marketing campaigns, social media and online advertising.
 Almost all of which is automated.

 And it’s this automation that has made us complacent.

-Compared to face-to-face conversations, online marketing is easy, reaches a broader audience and can be automated, leaving us with more time for other work – or so we are led to believe.
+Compared to face-to-face conversations, online marketing is easy.
+It reaches a broader audience and can be automated, leaving us with more time for other work.
+Or so we are led to believe.

 Online marketing has led us into a false sense of security, and we’re commonly caught in one of two traps:

 With nearly 62% of Australians shopping online.
 It’s easy to believe we can reach as many people as we want or need via email, online ads and social media.
 And if we can’t find them, they can find us with an online search.
 All we need to do is have a team of salespeople on standby to take orders.

 Let’s say your customer is looking to buy new CRM software.
 Chances are, they’ve done a few online searches to compare features and prices.
 They’ve read reviews, and they’ve decided on the type of software they want and who they’re going to buy it from.
 In other words, they’re well educated and informed before they get to you.
 Often, when they do finally call you, they are just shopping around to confirm the choice they’ve already made.
 So it’s easy then to assume there’s no point trying to sell to them and change their minds.
 It’s just too hard.

 Many businesses are falling into these traps.
 And it’s hard for them to find a way out.

 Sadly, these traps aren’t even the worst part.
 Your biggest problem is that your competitors are doing exactly what you’re doing.